 When I write, I will try and keep my works to under 1,000 words where possible; so some may be twitterature, some micro-fiction and others nano fiction; yet all are flash fiction.
 However what I hope to achieve is not turning my dribble’s and drabbles into drivel!

 How this Website Works

 Each term relating to short, short fiction will have a page with some thoughts and examples of that type.
 For instance twitterature will hopefully explain what it is; how to do it and some of my pieces of twitter fiction.

-In order to give the website a kind of book effect I will be adding links to the next page at the bottom of each page.
-Please be aware that this website is still being developed.
+To give the website a kind of book effect, I will be adding links to the next page at the bottom of each page.
+Please be aware that this website is still in development